 The Badlion Client cannot run on Cloud Computers or Virtual Machines.
-However, you may not be using a virtual machine, yet you are getting this pop up.
-That means there is some sort of virtualization going on your computer.
+However, you may not be using a virtual machine, yet you get this pop-up message.
+That means there is some sort of virtualization going on on your computer.

-This error message can come from some installed 3rd party softwares or built in features on your computer.
-You have to go through these solutions one at a time until it fixes your issue as you probably won't need all of them to make the Badlion Client work.
+This error message can come from some installed 3rd party software or built-in features on your computer.
+You have to go through these solutions one at a time until it fixes your issue, as you probably won't need all of them to make the Badlion Client work.